immense/Remotely/README.md

 - EnableRemoteControlRecording: Whether to save recordings of remote control sessions on the server.
   - They will be saved in `/app/AppData/recordings`.
   - Their retention is governed by `DataRetentionInDays`.
+- ForceClientHTTPS: Force installers and desktop clients to use HTTPS scheme, even if forwarded headers is misconfigured.
 - KnownProxies: If your reverse proxy is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the reverse proxy server to this array.
 - MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
 Afterward, self-registration will be disabled.
     - Set this to -1 or increase it to a specific number to allow multi-tenancy.